-Research and development funds are the same as those used by the NSF in its most recent survey Research and Development in Industry: 2002 (see Definitions from the survey below).
-These funds represent expenditures paid or incurred in the conduct of research and development activities during the preceding period for which you are filing this application.
-If there is no preceding period, these funds represent projected expenditures to be paid or incurred in the conduct of research and development activities during the filing period shown on the application for certification (no consideration is given to the preceding period).
+Research and development funds are expenditures paid or incurred in the conduct of R&D activities during the preceding period for which you are filing this application.
+If there is no preceding period, these funds represent projected expenditures to be paid or incurred in the conduct of R&D activities during the filing period shown on the application for certification (no consideration is given to the preceding period).